-When communicating about the resource, its time-generic URI is provided in <loc> and <lastmod> must be used to provide the resource's last modification time.
+When communicating about the resource, its time-generic URI is provided in the <loc> element.
+The <lastmod> element may be used to provide the resource's last modification time.

 A first approach consists of conveying the time-specific URI of the resource that corresponds with the time of last modification, as given in the <lastmod> element.
 This is achieved by introducing a single <rs:ln> element with the following attributes: